dotnet/docs/docs/core/tools/dotnet-build.md

 Building requires the *project.assets.json* file, which lists the dependencies of your application.
 The file is created when you execute [`dotnet restore`](dotnet-restore.md) before building the project.
 Without the assets file in place, the tooling cannot resolve reference assemblies, which will result in errors.

 `dotnet build` uses MSBuild to build the project; thus, it supports both parallel and incremental builds.
-Refer to [MSBuild documentation](https://docs.microsoft.com/visualstudio/msbuild/msbuild) for more information.
+Refer to [Incremental Builds](https://docs.microsoft.com/visualstudio/msbuild/incremental-builds) for more information.

 In addition to its options, the `dotnet build` command accepts MSBuild options, such as `/p` for setting properties or `/l` to define a logger.
-You can learn more about these options in the [`dotnet msbuild`](dotnet-msbuild.md) command documentation.
+You can learn more about these options in the [MSBuild Command-Line Reference](https://docs.microsoft.com/visualstudio/msbuild/msbuild-command-line-reference).

 Whether the project is executable or not is determined by the `<OutputType>` property in the project file.
 The following example shows a project that will produce executable code: